zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	= (-1)^m \big[ Y_n^m \big]^{\*}.
 $$

-Thus, the solution of Equation 17.38 (given by Equation 17.44) can be more compactly written as
+Thus, the spherical wave solution of Equation 17.38 (given by Equation 17.44) can be more compactly written as

 $$ \tag{17.61}
 \begin{aligned}